 Click here to listen to the interview with the Moscow radio station "Echo of Moscow" (in Russian).

-Click here to watch to the interview with Dg Motojima on the Russian TV-channel "Russia-24" (in Russian).
+Click here to watch to the interview with Director-General Motojima on the Russian TV-channel "Russia-24" (in Russian).

-Click here to watch a 14 minutes report on ITER on "Russia-24" (in Russian).
+Click here to watch a 14-minute report on ITER on "Russia-24" (in Russian).

 A meeting with Domestic Agency staff was also held with a view to enhancing the mutual understanding between the ITER Organization and the RF-DA.